Virgin Money Cyclone Challenge Event Information

 All rides start and finish at the Newcastle Falcons Rugby Club, Kingston Park and will use part of the route to be used on the Sunday by the very top riders in the Country when they compete in the Beaumont Trophy and Curlew Cup.

-The Feed Stations also act as Timing Stations and it is important that all riders ensure that their timing chip is securely attached to their helmet on the left side so that the organisers can accurately monitor where riders are on the course.
-These Stations also have 1st Aid Facilities and contact back to the Event HQ.
+Timing Stations are situated around the routes and it is important that all riders ensure that their timing chip is securely attached to their helmet on the left side so that the organisers can accurately monitor where riders are on the course.

 Ride A – 34 miles - Green Route